dataviscourse/tutorials/lectures/lecture-advanced-d3.md

  * How to use a scale with [bands](https://github.com/d3/d3-scale#band-scales) to evenly space the bars.
  * How to update a scale.
  * How to ensure object consistency for transitions with the [key function of the data mapping](https://github.com/d3/d3-selection#selection_data).
- * How to use the object notation to define many attributes at the same time.

 {% include code.html id="d3_complex_data" file="d3_complex_data.html" code="" js="false" preview="true" %}